Artificial Intelligence

 What Are The Current Challenges of Using AI in Gene Therapy Development?

 While there is considerable promise for AI in gene therapy research, it is important to acknowledge the significant challenges that still need to be overcome.
-Many problems in AI stem from the quality of the data that is used to develop the AI algorithm.
+Many problems in AI stem from the quality of the data used.
 By addressing these challenges, we can ensure that the current partnership between AI and gene therapy development drives sustainable change.
 With continued advancements, research, and collaboration, we can unlock the full potential of AI in revolutionizing gene therapy and improving patient outcomes.

 Limited and Heterogeneous Data

 AI algorithms typically require large amounts of high-quality data to train and produce reliable results.
 Gene therapy data is often limited due to the rarity of certain diseases and the high costs associated with data collection.
 Additionally, the data obtained from different sources may be heterogeneous regarding formats, quality, and labeling standards.
-These variations produce challenges to ensure training models are accurate, reproducible and reliable.
+These variations can make training accurate and reliable deep learning models challenging.
+The solution to this “data scarcity” problem is the strategic curation of gene therapy-specific datasets that can be used for training the next generation of niche AI algorithms.

 Extensive Compute Power

 The requirement for extensive computational power and large volumes of data to train AI systems stands as one of the most significant challenges.
 Regrettably, these resources are frequently accessible only to industry giants, leading to an imbalance within the AI development ecosystem.
 This disparity jeopardizes the fundamental scientific research necessary to achieve our ambitious technological goals.
-Resolving this imbalance calls for a substantial investment in AI from the public sector and effective public/private partnerships.
+Resolving this imbalance calls for a substantial investment in AI from the public sector.

 Data Privacy and Access